- Centers & Specialties

 - Patient Age Group

-Dr. Abramson's clinical and research interests are in lymphoid malignancies, including all non-Hodgkin lymphomas (both B-cell and T-cell lymphomas), as well as Hodgkin lymphoma (also called Hodgkin's Disease), and Chronic Lymphocytic Leukemia (CLL).
-His research involves identifying new targets for therapy in lymphomas and lymphoid leukemias, and the design and conduct of clinical trials of new cancer therapies in these diseases.
+Dr. Abramson's clinical and research interests are in lymphoid malignancies, including all non-Hodgkin lymphomas, as well as Hodgkin lymphoma, and chronic lymphoid leukemias.
+His research involves identifying new targets for therapy in lymphomas and lymphoid leukemias, and the design and conduct of clinical trials of new cancer therapies and cellular immunotherapies in these diseases.
 He is a member of the American Society of Hematology, the American Society of Clinical Oncology, and a Fellow of the American College of Physicians.
 Dr. Abramson is the author of numerous papers and book chapters on lymphoma, and lectures widely.

 - Research Summary

-- Dr. Abramson designs and conducts clinical trials of novel therapies for the treatment of non-Hodgkin lymphomas, Hodgkin lymphoma (Hodgkin's disease), and chronic lymphocytic leukemia (CLL).
+Dr. Abramson designs and conducts clinical trials of novel therapies and cellular immunotherapies including CAR T-cells for the treatment of non-Hodgkin lymphomas, Hodgkin lymphoma (Hodgkin's disease), and chronic lymphocytic leukemia (CLL).

 Making the students feel at ease in a large teaching hospital was the job of more than 75 MGH volunteers who hosted 100 students throughout the campus on Feb.
 1 as part of the annual MGH Job Shadow Day, sponsored by the Center for Community Health Improvement.